-Aria is a name of Italian heritage and means "solo melody.”
+Aria is of Italian heritage and means "solo melody.”
 Some may also consider it a derivation of the Greek name Ariana, which means "very holy.”
-The alternate spelling is Arya, which can also be a boy’s name.
-Aria started to rise in popularity in 2013, most likely due to the character on the TV series "Pretty Little Liars" (on the air from 2010–2017), as well as Arya Stark, a major character on HBO's "Game of Thrones" (2011–2019).
+An alternate spelling is Arya.
+Aria started to rise in popularity in 2013, which may be attributed to the character on the TV series "Pretty Little Liars" (on the air from 2010–2017), as well as Arya Stark, a major character on HBO's "Game of Thrones" (2011–2019).

 Sofia has two spellings: Sofia and Sophia.
-Sofia comes from the Greek word wisdom and is mostly used in Spanish culture because their former queen holds the name.
+Sofia comes from the Greek word wisdom and is mostly used in Spanish culture; as a former queen held the name.
 Sofia has increasingly become more popular because of stars like Sofia Coppola, Sofia Vergara, and Sofia Richie.
 The name was low on the popular list from 1930 to 1980, but quickly started to rise afterwards.

 Avery is an Old English name that means "elf,” and initially was a boy’s name.
 The name was mildly popular in the mid-20th century but it wasn’t until 1980s that it started a slow rise in popularity.

 Ella is a French name, but it has different meanings in other languages.
 In French it means "little cinders,” which can refer to the origin of Cinderella.
 In Gothic, Ella means "truly lively” and in Greek, it means "shining, bright one.”
 It has remained high on the list of top names for baby girls since 2000.